 Datasets that will use in class can be accessed through this link.

-Finally, The course syllabus is available by clicking this link.
+Finally, the course syllabus is available by clicking this link.

+are available by clicking each link.
 Students are strongly encouraged to consult these resources to help them succeed in the course.

 Description & Objective